 Since 1990, Robert has settled in at SmithKline Beecham.
-He was associate senior investigator in the department of molecular genetics before becoming senior investigator for the departments of molecular immunology and molecular biology.
-In 1998, he was assistant director for the department of molecular biology.
+He was an associate senior investigator in the department of molecular genetics before becoming a senior investigator for the departments of molecular immunology and molecular biology.
+In 1998, he was an assistant director for the department of molecular biology.
 And in 2001 he assumed his current position as director, department of gene expression, at GlaxoSmithKline Research and Development.

-As a result of his research he holds numerous patents and is the co-author of a number of articles appearing in professional journals that chronicle his research.
+As a result of his research, he holds numerous patents and is the co-author of a number of articles appearing in professional journals that chronicle his research.
 Robert is involved with his church and returns to his alma mater to speak to biology majors and participate in Alumni Days activities.
 He is also involved in the Kresge Initiative.

 Martin Babinec '77

 Martin turned his experience with human resources into a thriving business called TriNet.
-TriNet is a single-vendor solution for outsourcing benefits, payroll and human resources support, The Inc. 500 Hall of Fame has recognized it for five consecutive years as one of the fastest growing privately-held companies in America.
+TriNet is a single-vendor solution for outsourcing benefits, payroll and human resources support, The Inc. 500 Hall of Fame has recognized it for five consecutive years as one of the fastest-growing privately-held companies in America.